Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Introduction

+{One approach to handling missing data, as exemplified by the PPM, avoids identifying parameters that distinguish ignorability and non-ignorability.
+However, this approach often requires extrapolation to assign values to these parameters, which introduces its own set of challenges.
+In contrast, our proposed method assumes a parametric structure for the model, which allows us to estimate the parameters without the need for extrapolation.
+Comparing these approaches is crucial, as the proposed method proves effective when the use of parametric models is supported by domain knowledge.}

-This paper proceeds as follows.
-Section \ref{basic setup} introduces the notation and defines model identifiability.
-In Section \ref{Identification condition}, we derive sufficient conditions to identify single-outcome models and subsequently extend it to mixture models.
-The estimation procedure using FI is presented in Section \ref{Estimation}, and a numerical study using FI methods is explained in Section \ref{Numerical}.
-Moreover, two real data examples are presented in Section \ref{Real Data Analysis}.
-In conclusion, Section \ref{Discussion} summarizes the concluding remarks of this research.
-All technical proofs are relegated to the Appendix.
+The remainder of this paper is organised as follows: In Section \ref{basic setup}, we derive the sufficient conditions to identify single-outcome models and subsequently extend them to mixture models.
+The observed likelihood and estimation procedure using FI are presented in Section \ref{Estimation}.
+Numerical examples including several simulation studies and real data applications, are presented in Section \ref{Simulation} and \ref{Real Data}, respectively.
+Section \ref{Discussion} summarises the concluding remarks.
+All technical proofs are presented in the Supplementary Materials.